cn4218/CFGProject/Progress Reports/Project_Work_Document.md

 ???

 ### Design and architecture
-Our application comprises the following components, here ordered from the back end to the front end:
+Our application comprises the following components, here ordered from back to front end:
 - **2 Databases**
   - Products DB
     - Products table